Graphing a Path to the National Sites

 - Model for the students how to create a graph using the graphing software and one of the examples from the previous class.

 - Have the students complete the graphing project by choosing a graph style and creating a graph from the data on their "How Many Sites Are There?" worksheets with the graphing software.
-Help the students present the graphs to the class.
+Help the students present the graphs to the class or to another class.

 - Allow students to work in pairs.

 - Allow students to use a scribe to label their worksheets.

 - Allow students to use a template to complete the project.

 - Take anecdotal notes about the students' participation in class discussions.